RemixFusion: Residual-based Mixed Representation for Large-scale Online RGB-D Reconstruction: EXPERIMENTS

 \subsection{Limitation and Failure Cases.}

 There is a primary limitation of our method.
-Robust pose estimation becomes challenging when a significant portion of the observed depth images is missing because our approach heavily depends on depth information.
-Consequently, our method can not be applied in scenarios where only RGB data is available.
+Robust pose estimation becomes challenging when the depth images contain extensive missing regions, as our approach critically relies on depth information.
+Consequently, our method can not be applied in scenarios where only RGB images are available.
+Another limitation is that our method is not robust in dynamic environments.
 Failure cases of our method are shown in Figure~\ref{fig:failcase}.
 The majority of observed depth information in the middle of the sequence (highlighted by red rectangles) is missing, making it hard and unstable for both pose estimation and reconstruction.